Convergent and efficient iteratively regularized contrast source inversion-type methods for inverse medium scattering problems: Introduction

 where $F$ denotes the nonlinear forward operator and $x$ and $y$ denote the unknown refractive index of the inhomogeneous medium (or its contrast) and the measurement data, respectively.
 The reader is referred to the monographs \cite{C2018,C2019} for a comprehensive discussion on the mathematical and computational aspects of inverse medium scattering problems and other types of inverse scattering problems.

-Many iterative regularization methods have been developed for solving inverse medium scattering problems based on the operator equation \eqref{e1-1} and the Fr\'{e}chet derivative (or the Fr\'{e}chet conjugate derivative) of the forward operator $F$; see, e.g., the Newton--Kantorovich method \cite{R1981} for the electromagnetic wave case, the recursive linearization method with respect to the frequency for the case of multi-frequency measurements or with respect to the spatial frequency for the case of fixed frequency measurements \cite{BaoLi2004,Bao2005,BaoLi2005,BaoLi2009,BaoLiu2003,BaoLi2015,Chen1997,Zhang2014}, the preconditioned Newton method \cite{H2001,H2006,HL2010,L2010} and the iteratively regularized Gauss--Newton method (IRGNM) with a learned projector \cite{Li2024}.
-Note that these iterative methods need to solve the forward scattering problem repeatedly in order to compute the Fr\'echet derivative of the forward operator and thus are computationally expensive.
+Many iterative regularization methods have been developed for solving inverse medium scattering problems based on the operator equation \eqref{e1-1} and the Fr\'{e}chet derivative (or the adjoint of the Fr\'{e}chet derivative) of the forward operator $F$; see, e.g., the Newton--Kantorovich method \cite{R1981} for the electromagnetic wave case, the recursive linearization method with respect to the frequency for the case of multi-frequency measurements or with respect to the spatial frequency for the case of fixed frequency measurements \cite{BaoLi2004,Bao2005,BaoLi2005,BaoLi2009,BaoLiu2003,BaoLi2015,Chen1997,Zhang2014}, the preconditioned Newton method \cite{H2001,H2006,HL2010,L2010} and the iteratively regularized Gauss--Newton method (IRGNM) with a learned projector \cite{Li2024}.
+Note that these iterative methods need to solve the forward scattering problem repeatedly in order to compute the Fr\'echet derivative (or the adjoint of the Fr\'echet derivative) of the forward operator and thus are computationally expensive.

-To avoid the computations of the Fr\'echet derivative of the forward operator, much effort has been made for developing efficient iterative methods for inverse medium scattering problems; see, e.g., the Born iterative method (BIM) \cite{W1989}, the distorted-Born iterative method (DBIM) \cite{C1990,R2000,Y2017}, the contrast source inversion (CSI) method \cite{V1997,V1999,V2001} and the subspace-based optimization method (SOM) \cite{C2009,C2010,C2010b}.
+To avoid the computations of the Fr\'echet derivative (or the adjoint of the Fr\'echet derivative) of the forward operator, much effort has been made for developing efficient iterative methods for inverse medium scattering problems; see, e.g., the Born iterative method (BIM) \cite{W1989}, the distorted-Born iterative method (DBIM) \cite{C1990,R2000,Y2017}, the contrast source inversion (CSI) method \cite{V1997,V1999,V2001} and the subspace-based optimization method (SOM) \cite{C2009,C2010,C2010b}.
 In particular, the original CSI method was first proposed by van den Berg and Kleinman in 1997 \cite{V1997}.
 The main idea of the CSI method is to reformulate the inverse medium scattering problem \eqref{e1-1} into an optimization problem which is then solved by alternatively updating the contrast and the contrast source.
 The SOM method was first proposed by Chen in 2009 \cite{C2009} to accelerate the CSI method and subsequently further improved \cite{C2010,C2010b}.
 The main idea of the SOM method is to use the singular value decomposition (SVD) to reduce the computation time when updating the contrast source.
-As shown in Sections \ref{sec3} and \ref{sec4}, the CSI and SOM methods are very similar in structure and can be reformulated in the following general framework
+As shown in \cite{C2010,V1997}, the CSI and SOM methods are very similar in structure and can be reformulated in the following general framework

 Therefore, for convenience, the CSI and SOM methods are called the CSI-type method in this paper.
 Due to the easy implementation and low computational cost of the CSI-type methods, they are widely used in the area of electromagnetic inversion and imaging and in applications (see, e.g., \cite{L2009,L2022,L2011,S2024,Sun2017,Sun2024,Z2009} and the monographs \cite{C2018,V2021}).
 However, their convergence property has not been established yet.